ei_connect

 same version of Erlang as the

-library - That environment variable
+eilibrary - That environment variable

-is set correctly
+ERL_EPMD_PORTis set correctly

 The connection attempt can be traced by setting a trace level by either

-or by setting environment
+using ei_set_tracelevel or by setting environment

-variable EI_TRACELEVEL
+variable EI_TRACELEVEL.

 The trace levels have the following messages: